 Maybe you’re cold.
 Maybe you feel like a human snot bucket.
 Or maybe you just really want a bath but forgot to check that you had one before moving in.
 For whatever reason, sometimes you just need to eat a bowl of delicious hot liquid, and that’s okay.
 Because there are some - actually, many - situations in life that are exponentially improved by going to a restaurant and eating some really good soup.
-From a tiny Korean walk-in spot that serves a huge, spicy dak udong, to a cosy Clerkenwell café with a proper Irish stew, these are the best places to go in London when you just really fancy some soup.
+From a tiny Korean walk-in spot that serves a huge, spicy dak udong, to a Primrose Hill landmark, these are the best places in London for when you just really fancy some soup.

 Look, Heinz has our hearts, but the soup at Jolene, well, that’s our bit on the side.
 This bakery, café, and restaurant on Newington Green - aptly named after that Dolly Parton song about similar betrayals of the heart and soul - is usually full of people who look like they make excellent playlists, and it serves some really tasty soups that tend to be around the £6 mark.
 Although their blackboard menu changes daily, you can expect everything from sweetcorn chowder, to minestrone, to our personal favourite, the pumpkin and bean soup with rosemary.